 The Lemongrass Green Tea Finish

 One could argue that this is simply a green tea blend and not really a tropical green tea.
 But I think the citrusy flavor of the lemongrass gives it enough tropical characteristics to be included on this list.
 This is a subjective list after all.

 The flavor is certainly not as complex as some of the other teas on our list but it is still a refreshing and delicious option for a tropical green tea.
-Try Buddha Teas’s wonderful Organic Lemongrass Green Tea(*affiliate link) for yourself.
+Try Buddha Teas’s wonderful Organic Lemongrass Green Tea, available on Amazon for yourself.